Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 “Yes, thank you,” replied Bridgit feeling rather confused.
 The young woman was dressed in tight black trousers and a form-fitting shirt with short sleeves, all of which showed off her figure in a way that caused Bridgit to stare.
 If only she had looked at her own apparel, Bridgit would have been startled to discovered she was wearing something similar, although a skirt not pants and not quite so form-fitting.

-“Well, if you want anything else, I’ll leave the menu here with you,” said the server as she walked off with her white-soled shoes squeaking on the floor as she left.
+“Well, if you want anything else, I’ll leave the menu here with you,” said the server before she walked off with her white-soled shoes squeaking on the floor as she left.

 Looking down at the large document as it sat on the solid, heavy wooden table, on the cover Bridgit read the name of the restaurant and below it the location – Charleston, South Carolina.